Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpipe_streaming_aws_msk/getting_started_with_snowpipe_streaming_aws_msk.md

 CREATE OR REPLACE SCHEMA IDENTIFIER($SCHEMA);
 ```

-#### 2. Install SnowSQL (optional but highly recommended)

-[SnowSQL](https://docs.snowflake.com/en/user-guide/snowsql.html) is the command line client for connecting to Snowflake to execute SQL queries and perform all DDL and DML operations, including loading data into and unloading data out of database tables.
+Now we need to configure the public key for the streaming user to access Snowflake programmatically.

-First, in the Snowflake worksheet, replace `<pubKey>` with the content of the file `/home/ssm-user/pub.Key` (see step 4 in [section #2](https://quickstarts.snowflake.com/guide/getting_started_with_snowpipe_streaming_aws_msk/index.html?index=..%2F..index#1) above) in the following SQL command and execute.
+First, in the Snowflake worksheet, replace `<pubKey>` with the content of the file `/home/ssm-user/pub.Key` (see step 4 in [section #2](https://quickstarts.snowflake.com/guide/getting_started_with_snowpipe_streaming_aws_msk/index.html?index#1) above) in the following SQL command and execute.
 ```commandline
 use role accountadmin;
 alter user streaming_user set rsa_public_key='<pubKey>';